 If the person you’re searching for might be locked up at a different jail you can check our guide to other Georgia jails: Georgia County Jails Listing

 A mugshot, also called a jail booking picture, is a photograph that the police take when you get processed at jail intake.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your full name and jail booking number will appear on the pictures, and they will be kept on file at the jail.

 Mugshots of people who have been arrested can be viewed on the website, or you can see them at the Houston County Detention Center.
 When viewing mugshots online you will have to put in the inmate’s legal name, and a booking date, if you have it.

 How To Get Your Mugshot Removed

 Are you trying to figure out what to do in order to have your mugshot removed from the Houston County Detention Center website?
 This will be difficult, as the mugshot is public record.
 You have to file a Petition to Expunge with the court.
 Basically, this means that the record of your arrest will be sealed, and unavailable to the public.
 Depending on your situation, this may be a longshot.

 To learn more about getting your mugshot removed, the various mugshot websites, and the mugshot removal services: How To Remove Your Mugshot from the Internet